NHibernate 2.0 and Cascading Deletes

 About

 Thank you for visiting my website.
 I’m a professional software developer since Y2K.
 A blogger since Y2K+5.
-Author of written words.
+Author of Writing Maintainable Unit Tests.
 Provider of training and coaching in XP practices.
 Curator of the Awesome Talks list.
-Past organizer of the European Virtual ALT.NET meetings.
 Thinking and learning about all kinds of technologies since forever.

 Latest articles